msh9/codinginthetrenches.com/content/post/2021-05-04-azure-reliability-math.md

 <!--more-->

 The following discussion covers why reliability derived from redundancy is one of the best tools available in our context to improve system availability.
-We’ll set the stage by discussing availability, limits to it, and then discuss the need for redundancy with a brief example.
+We'll set the stage by discussing availability, limits to it, and then discuss the need for redundancy with a brief example.
 The discussion here largely revolves around Microsoft Azure, but similar thinking can be applied to other cloud providers or on premises scenarios.

 # Availability